 —Andi Petrillo, CBC Hockey Night in Canada

 Wayne Tefs was born in Winnipeg and grew up in northwestern Ontario.
-He has edited a number of anthologies and published eight novels and a work of non-fiction.
+He edited a number of anthologies and published nine novels and a work of non-fiction.
 His novel Moon Lake received the Margaret Laurence Award for Fiction in 2000 and his novel Be Wolf won the 2007 McNally Robinson Book of the Year Award.
-He lives in Winnipeg with his wife and son.
+Wayne Tefs died in 2014.